 Cat regularly provides contract communications, writing, editing and proofreading services for multiple AWI and Woolmark Company projects.
-Cat works with teachers and subject matter experts to develop and expand the Learn About Wool program, delivering engaging educational resources for primary, secondary and tertiary teachers, students and industry stakeholders.
+Cat works with teachers and subject matter experts to develop and expand the Learn About Wool and Woolmark Learning Centre programs, delivering engaging educational resources for primary, secondary and tertiary teachers, students and industry stakeholders.

 As joint project coordinator of AWI’s Tasmanian grower network — Sheep Connect Tasmania — from 2011–2012, Cat worked with AWI and the Tasmanian Institute of Agriculture (TIA) to extend research outcomes to more than 700 Tasmanian sheep producers through workshops, hard-copy and electronic publications and the Sheep Connect Tasmania website.